lndecastro/AICofounder/EAIBS/intro.md

 - Design and deliver an elevator pitch and pitch deck draft, enhanced by AI tools.
 - Critically evaluate AI outputs and maintain human judgment throughout the planning process.

----

 ## Learning Philosophy and Approach

 This program embraces a **human-centered, practice-first philosophy**.
-The entrepreneurial process is inherently iterative, ambiguous, and human — AI does not replace that; it amplifies it.
+The entrepreneurial process is inherently iterative, ambiguous, and human.
+AI does not replace that; it amplifies it.

 Key principles guiding this program: